 Even the basic rapid-fire weapon in Up Your Arsenal develops Rule Of Cool powers after a while - not only does each shot ricochet an ungodly number of times, they also discharge red lightning when they hit.

-Prett much how Crazy Taxi works.
-In real life taxicabs wouldn't be allowed to break every traffic law in existence in an effort to get their customer to their destination as fast as possible.
-Thanks goodness this isn't real life.
+Crazy Taxi: In real life, taxicabs wouldn't be allowed to break every traffic law in existence in an effort to get their customer to their destination as fast as possible.
+Thank goodness this isn't real life.

-Six words: Little Red Riding Hood's Zombie BBQ.
-Sure, Little Red Riding Hood may not be the definition of cool.
+Little Red Riding Hood's Zombie BBQ.
+Little Red Riding Hood may not be the definition of cool.
 We've seen zombies in media a million and a half times.
 BBQs are what middle age men do to show off their cooking skills while keeping their testicles intact.
-But there is nothing uncool about a grown Little Red Riding Hood in skimpy clothing using a flamethrower on the undead.
+Put them all together and there is nothing uncool about a grown Little Red Riding Hood in skimpy clothing using a flamethrower on the undead.

-Ninja Blade loses to Scribblenauts.
+Scribblenauts.
 Why make a game where you can make God fight Cthulu?
-Why make a game where you can travel back in time, ride a dinosaur through the time machine, kill robot zombies with said dinosaur?
+Why make a game where you can travel back in time, ride a dinosaur through the time machine, and then kill robot zombies with said dinosaur?
 Because you can.

-Shinobi III, Return of the Ninja Master runs on this trope.
-Ninjas on surfboads?
+Shinobi III, Return of the Ninja Master: Ninjas on surfboads?
 Check.
 Ninjas on kites?
 Check.
 Climbing your way to the top of a cliff on falling rocks while fighting flying ninjas?
 Hell yes, check.

 Ace Attorney: Court proceedings aren't anything like that in real life, but after you've played a bit, you'll wish they were.

-Star Wars: The Force Unleashed was a game ENTIRELY BASED on doing things with the Force that were so epic it blew your mind away.
+Star Wars: The Force Unleashed does things with the Force that were so cool it blew your mind away.
 Fighting a forty-story tall alien tentacle monster?
 Throwing Darth Freakin' Vader into the wall?
 Crashing a low-flying STAR DESTROYER into a major city!

 There is a part on Shadow the Hedgehog's intro cutscene showing Shadow doing Chaos Control quickly, then punching an alien.
 Rinse and repeat for 10 to 20 seconds.
 That part of the cutscene does look pretty cool, and has no effect on any aspect of the game at all, so the use of chaos control here is justified by this rule (Normally, you need a Chaos Emerald and charge up the chaos control to do it, you cannot do it instantly).

-Pretty much why the Grenade Launcher exists in Left 4 Dead 2.
+This is why Grenade Launcher exists in Left 4 Dead 2.
 As Valve said, they and many people wanted to see more stuff blow up, so they threw in the weapon.
 Combine the weapon with fire bullets and you got a gun of awesome.

 Hybrid Heaven.
 It's your typical "aliens plotting to take over the world and only you can stop them" plot, but you beat the aliens by performing wrestling moves on them.

-Just Cause 2 's programmers stated that they tried to set the game so that the laws of physics would seem to be sort of drunk, to encourage the players to do more crazy awesome things.
-It worked, too.
+Just Cause 2 's programmers stated that they tried to set the game so that the laws of physics would seem to be drunk, to encourage the players to do more crazy things because it would be cool It worked.

 Ultima I. Just Ultima I. After spending much of the game fighting in a standard RPG setting you must upgrade your weapon to a Phazor, buy a space shuttle and fight TIE Fighters to become a Space Ace so a princess will give you the location of a time machine that you can use to stop the Big Bad before he reaches One-Winged Angel form.
 Spoony said it best: